eduardoschoepf83/LocationDroid/README.md

     public void onNewLocation(Location location) {
         // TODO : do something with the location
     }

     @Override
+    public void onProviderEnabled(String s){
+        // TODO : do something when a provider is enabled }

+    @Override
+    public void onProviderDisabled(String s){
+        // TODO : do something when a provider is disabled }

+    @Override
-    public void serviceProviderStatusListener(String s, int i, Bundle bundle) {
+    public void onStatusChanged(String provider, int status, Bundle bundle){
-        // TODO : do something when a status of one of the providers change }
+        // TODO : do something when a provider change its status }
 };
 ```